mwiens91/rpi-volume-led/README.md

 sudo ./rpi_volume_led --test-led -p 18
 ```

-You can also specify multiple pins this way.
+You can also specify multiple pins using the `-p` option.

 ## Running it